-In Radicofani, the historical reconstructions begin on Maundy Thursday: after Mass, the penitence procession parades along the street, in which 12 monks take place from the Sant’Agata congregation, clothed in red capes, as well as 12 members of the Misericordia confraternity, in white capes.
+In Grassina, over 500 costumed figures take part in the Passion play: it’s a 90-minute re-enactment which is very impressive.
+In Radicofani, the historical reconstructions begin on Maundy Thursday: after Mass, the penitence procession parades along the street with 12 monks take place from the Sant’Agata congregation, clothed in red capes, and 12 members of the Misericordia confraternity, in white capes.
 On Holy Friday, the procession begins from the church of San Pietro as far as the church of Sant’Agata, where the adoration of the Calvary is held in front of the beautiful altar of Andrea Della Robbia.

-FLAVOURS: Another Pasquetta celebration is held at the Hermitage of Santa Caterina in Rio nell'Elba: the Sagra della Sportella.
+Another Pasquetta celebration is held at the Hermitage of Santa Caterina in Rio nell'Elba: the Sagra della Sportella.
 Sportella is one of the island’s typical Easter sweets.
 In the past, suitors presented it to young women as a sign of long-term commitment.

 In Piteglio, which is located in the mountains of the province of Pistoia, Easter Monday means getting to celebrate the Festa della Farina dolce (Festival of Sweet Flour).
-You’ll get to sample countless specialties made with chestnut flour, such as necci, which are similar to crepes and filled with ricotta.
+You’ll get to sample countless specialties made with chestnut flour, such as necci, which are similar to crêpes and filled with ricotta.